BBVA/Overlord/overview.draft.md

 It validates the final result at the end of the process, but Overlord will use it to compute, sign and verify thru all the rule's lifecycle.

+You can learn how it works in the next [documentation](https://bbva.github.io/Overlord/en/overview/rules/).

 ## Implementations Problems
 There is no big deal, just segregation of functions and good crypo work.